hyperstack-org/hyperstack/docs/action_cable_quickstart.md

 end
 ```

-Add add it to your routes file:
+Add the `test` route to your routes file:

 ```ruby
 #app/config/routes.rb